The ‘Needs to Know’

 7. Continue up the road until you come to the village hall where’s there’s a signpost pointing left to Furtho by bridleway…that’s our route

-8. Follow the road which then turns into a tarmac bridleway heading towards some stables
+8. Follow the road straight ahead which then turns into a tarmac bridleway heading towards some stables

 Keep heading down to the left of the livery &, when you come to the narrow path below, walk straight on down it to find a gate into a field

-9. Walk up the field keeping close to the hedge on the right & pass through the gate into the next field…
+9. Walk up the field keeping close to the hedge on the right & pass through the gate on the right…

 Continue straight ahead into the site of the long lost village of Furtho which was a medieval village of which nothing much now exists.
 There are now one or two new industrial units, but click on the link, have a read & stay a while here to explore.

 11. Firstly head up the hill & bear left to the incredibly preserved Dovecot…push the door, it’s open, but don’t forget to close it on the way out.
-It really is a remarkable building.
+It really is a remarkable building & used to house 550 doves

-13. Head back down past the pond & through the open gate & turn right along the track.
-After 100 yards look for the bridge below & cross over into the field
+13. Head back & round the pond on your right & through the gate & turn right along the track & through another gate.
+After a few yards look for the bridge on your left & cross over into the field

 14. Turn right & then, keeping the hedge on the right, follow the field round & across another wooden bridge – this one was built wider for horses.
 Now keep straight on towards the next bridge in the distance.

 15. WARNING!
-Don’t cross this bridge.
-When you reach it turn left & follow the hedge on the right.
-Here I stopped to take this photo – again love the British wildlife.
+Don’t cross this next bridge.
+When you reach it turn left & follow the hedge on the right

 16. Keep following the hedge round to the right then it’s straight on, keeping the hedge on your left…